 Starting with an alternative learning method for busy and long-distance students, e-learning is becoming irreplaceable.
 Along with the development of technology and the unpredictability of COVID-19, there will be a promising future for learning management systems.

-There are thousands of LMS plugins, both free and premium available.
+There are hundreds of LMS plugins, both free and premium available.
 It’s necessary to identify your demand and pick the one that best fits your organization.
 If you prefer a free system that is simple to use, LearnPress is your solution.
 In case you need a feature-rich plugin, just pay for LearnDash.
 Looking for an online course creator that also supports membership?
 MemberPress Courses is your way to go.
+You can also secure course materials with PDA Gold and LMS LearnDash integration.

 Do you believe in the new bright future of WordPress LMS?
 Or do you have any informative WordPress LMS statistics or facts to share?
 Don’t hesitate to express your thoughts in the comments section below!